JackieDo/Laravel-Pusher/README.md

 # Description

-Laravel Pusher is a [Pusher](https://github.com/pusher/pusher-http-php) bridge for Laravel from version 5.1 to 5.4
+Laravel Pusher is a [Pusher](https://pusher.com/) bridge for Laravel from version 5.1 to 5.4 using [the Official Pusher package](https://github.com/pusher/pusher-http-php).

+This package is forked from [vinkla/laravel-pusher](https://github.com/vinkla/laravel-pusher) package for supporting Laravel 5.4 using php version earlier 7.x

 # Overview
 Look at one of the following topics to learn more about Laravel Pusher.